frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 least significant two bits of the last byte containing the length of the Stream ID.
 This length is encoded as an unsigned two-bit integer that is one less than the length of the Stream ID field in bytes.
-This is field is protected using {{RFC9001}}'s mask up to consume 5 from the minimum guaranteed 16 bytes in total.
+This is field is protected using {{RFC9001}}'s mask up to consume 5 bytes (including the header's first byte) from the minimum guaranteed 16 bytes in total.

 - Stream ID: The Stream ID field is 1 to 4 bytes long with the least significant two bits of the last byte containing the length of the